 G. Blaine Schwabe, III

-G. Blaine Schwabe, III brings over four decades of legal experience to GableGotwals’ clients.
-Blaine is widely-known for his expertise in Commercial Litigation, Bankruptcy and Insolvency Law, having guided numerous clients though difficult and complex civil litigation, business bankruptcy and receivership cases across a wide range of industries.
+G. Blaine Schwabe, III is of counsel in the Oklahoma City office of GableGotwals.
+For more than four decades, Blaine has been widely-known for his expertise in commercial litigation, bankruptcy, and insolvency law, having guided numerous clients though difficult and complex civil litigation, business bankruptcy and receivership cases across a wide range of industries.
 His cases have included issues of reorganization, liquidation, exit financing, competing creditor claims, offset litigation, breach of fiduciary duty, statutory and court-appointed receivers, foreclosure actions, lien enforcement actions and other various complexities.
 Blaine understands the intricacies of debtor-creditor and insolvency litigation from both the debtor and creditor perspective, as well as committees, giving him unique insight into these difficult cases.

 In addition to being a member of the bar in Oklahoma, of all Oklahoma federal district courts and the United States Court of Appeals for the Tenth Circuit, Blaine is licensed to practice before the United States Supreme Court and in the State of Maine.